Looking for a Deputy Elections Commissioner

-The CUSG Finance Board is looking for a new chair!
+The CUSG Finance Board is Looking for New Ex-Officio Members!

 The purpose of the Finance Board is to make recommendations to appropriate University authorities about the level and distribution of student fees and about the designation of activities to receive student fee support, hereinafter referred to generally as cost centers.
 In making its recommendation, the Finance Board’s ultimate standard is the welfare of the University and in particular the welfare of the student body.
 Since its special area of responsibility is fiscal, the board has the obligation to develop and maintain policies and procedures which assure a responsible level of management and review of student fee funds, not only of funds under its direct control (student fees), but also of funds allocated to any area incorporated under the Autonomy Agreement.